nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [binstruct](https://github.com/ghostiam/binstruct) - Go binary decoder for mapping data into the structure.
 - [conv](https://github.com/tidwall/conv) - Convert primitive types.
 - [OpenAPI Go](https://github.com/swaggest/openapi-go) - OpenAPI structures for Go.
+- [Bytemap](https://github.com/carlmjohnson/bytemap) - Types for making maps from bytes to bool, integer, or float using a backing array.
+- [pointy](https://github.com/openlyinc/pointy) - Simple Go helper functions to provide a shorthand to get a pointer to a variable holding a constant.

 ## Links